AleksaBajat/RES-Team-Project/README.md

-# Development of Electroenergetic Systems - Cache Memory
+# Development of Electric Power Systems - Cache Memory

 Project created for a class in the Faculty of Technical Sciences.